Skip to main content

 evaluate()

-Evaluate production outputs against metrics.
+Evaluate outputs against metrics.
+Use either dataset or test_cases.

 compare_models() / compareModels()